Stranger in a Strange Land

 Stranger in a Strange Land is a 1961 science fiction novel by the American author Robert A. Heinlein.
 It tells the story of Valentine Michael Smith, a human who comes to Earth in early adulthood after being born on the planet Mars and raised by Martians, and explores his interaction with and eventual transformation of Terran culture.

 The title "Stranger in a Strange Land" is a direct quotation from the King James Bible (taken from Exodus 2:22).
 The working title for the book was "A Martian Named Smith", which was also the name of the screenplay started by a character at the end of the novel.

 Heinlein's widow Virginia arranged to have the original unedited manuscript published in 1991, three years after Heinlein's death.
 Critics disagree about which version is superior.

 Stranger in a Strange Land won the 1962 Hugo Award for Best Novel and became the first science fiction novel to enter The New York Times Book Reviews best-seller list.
-In 2012, the Library of Congress named it one of 88 "Books that Shaped America".
+In 2012, the Library of Congress named it one of the "Books that Shaped America".